|

 Holiday World Amusement Park

-You can buy tickets with fast-track admission here – the previous system which allowed you to buy points for the various attractions is not now available.
+You can buy tickets with fast-track admission here – the previous system which allowed you to buy points for the various attractions is not now available, but this gives you access to everything, including the children’s Park with 10 different play areas.

 Tejeda National Park

-In the mountainous centre of the island, Tejeda is 1km above sea level, with its highest peak almost another 1,000m higher.
+In the mountainous centre of the island, Tejeda is one kilometre above sea level, with its highest peak of Mount Las Nieves almost another 1,000m higher.

 Best for older children as you’ll need to drive to get there, but the scenery is beautiful and you’ll pass mountain villages to explore – and possibly some very hardcore cyclists on the way up.